leege8/PDF-Scraping/README.md

         top_Dict = {}
         bottom_Dict = {}
         right_Dict = {}
+        #get the location coordinates: top, bottom and right
         for dic in table[0].get('data'):
             for lst in dic:
                 if lst['top'] !=0.0: